baldislev/VO-Adversarial-Learning/README.md

 # Guidelines for the project:

+## Research:
+> We aim to optimize the adversarial properties of patch perturbations that will cause the VO system to deviate <br>
+> the most from it's current trajectory.<br>
+> More on the details of the subject and results of our research in <b>report.pdf</b>.

 ## Install and Run:
 > * To install follow the guidelines in install_pytorch_cupy_3.txt. <br>
 > * To run the attack: ./run.sh <br>